ModelRisk: Monte Carlo simulation software that makes quantitative risk analysis intuitive.

-A ModelRisk user replaces uncertain values within their Excel model with special ModelRisk probability distribution functions that describe the uncertainty about those values.
+A ModelRisk user replaces uncertain values within their Excel model with special ModelRisk quantitative probability distribution functions that describe the uncertainty about those values.
 ModelRisk then uses Monte Carlo simulation to automatically generate thousands of possible scenarios.

 - What is the probability we will come under budget?